nandac/letterloom/tests/test-invalid-alignment/test.typ

 /// test-invalid-alignment
 ///
+/// Synopsis:
+/// Test case that validates the letterloom function properly handles invalid
+/// alignment parameters by testing type validation for alignment values.
+///
 /// Purpose:
-/// Validates that the letterloom function properly handles cases where
+/// Ensures that the validation system correctly identifies and reports errors
-/// alignment parameters contain invalid data types instead of valid alignment values.
+/// when alignment parameters contain invalid data types instead of valid
+/// alignment values.
 ///
-/// Test Scenario:
+/// Test Scenarios:
 /// Tests two alignment parameters with invalid string values:
 /// - from-alignment: "left" (should be left, not "left")
 /// - footnote-alignment: "left" (should be left, not "left")
 ///
 /// Expected Behavior:
-/// The function should panic with a clear error message indicating that
+/// The function should panic with clear error messages indicating that
 /// alignment parameters must be of valid alignment types.
 ///
-/// Expected Error:
+/// Expected Errors:
-/// "panicked with: \"from-alignment must be of a valid alignment type.\""
+/// - "from-alignment must be a valid alignment type." - when from-alignment is string instead of alignment
-/// "panicked with: \"footnote-alignment must be of a valid alignment type.\""
+/// - "footnote-alignment must be a valid alignment type." - when footnote-alignment is string instead of alignment
 ///
 /// Validation:
 /// Ensures that the validation system correctly identifies type mismatches
 /// in alignment parameters and provides appropriate error feedback.
+///
+/// Note:
+/// This test validates that alignment parameters must be proper Typst alignment
+/// values (left, right, center, etc.) rather than string representations.
 ///
 #import "/src/lib.typ": *